Eye Care in Kenya

 For UHEAL eye care in Kenya, such has been an understanding that has driven their business practices.
 UHEAL’s primary goal is to work against the preventable loss of sight.
 It does so by focusing specifically on diabetic retinopathy, which is a complication that induces visual impairments and arises about 20 percent of the time in diabetic individuals – a prevalence rate that is so high that on a global scale it is the fifth leading cause of visual impairments.

 Diabetic retinopathy is also treatable if it is noted early enough, so UHEAL focuses on screening and then treating rural Kenyans.
-Though its facilities are based in Nairobi, UHEAL has travelling units that traverse the nation, offering eye examinations, laser treatments and follow-up care.
+Though its facilities are based in Nairobi, UHEAL has traveling units that traverse the nation, offering eye examinations, laser treatments and follow-up care.
 It also works to raise awareness about the specific condition of diabetic retinopathy by educating and training local health workers and diabetic support groups.
 To date, the organization has provided more than 16,000 individuals with eye-care services.

 Considering the current predictions that the number of visual impairments will triple globally by the year 2050 as the world’s population ages, improving eye care will not only be important, but necessary.
-Seeing as a large portion of visual impairments arise from treatable issues – like cataracts and diabetic retinopathy – it becomes even more essential to improve eye care.
+Seeing as a large portion of visual impairments arises from treatable issues – like cataracts and diabetic retinopathy – it becomes even more essential to improve eye care.
 In a world as technologically advanced as this current one, addressing treatable visual impairments should be a given.
-Nobody should suffer from sight loss if it ultimately could have been not only prevented, but treated.
+Nobody should suffer from sight loss if it ultimately could have been not only prevented but treated.

 – Kailee Nardi